 - 1. Park the mower on a level surface and stop the engine. - 2.
 Remove the three 1/4" filter guard screws and filter guard from both axles.
-See Figure 7-2.
+See Figure 7-1.
 Clean any loose debris around the perimeter of the filter.

-Figure 7-2.
+Figure 7-1.
 Hydraulic Oil Filter and Drain Plug

-- Place a suitable container under the hydraulic oil filters.
-Remove the cover from the left side tank to gain access to the hydraulic expansion reservoir.
-Remove the fill cap from the reservoir. - 4.
-Remove the hydraulic filters from both axles and allow the fluid to drain into the container.
+3. Place a suitable container under the hydraulic oil filters.

+- 4. Remove the hydraulic filters from both axles and allow the fluid to drain into the container.
 Properly discard the oil when the system has drained completely.
-See Figure 7-2. - 5.
+See Figure 7-1. - 5.
 Once the hydraulic system has drained, install new hydraulic oil filters to both axles by hand, turn 3/4 to one complete turn after filter gasket contacts the filter base. - 6.
-Reinstall the filter guards and torque the screws to 65 in/lbs.
+Reinstall the filter guards and torque the screws to 65 in/lbs. - 7.
+Remove the side top port plug from both axles before filling with oil.
+See Figure 7-2.

+Figure 7-2.
+Top Port Plug Location

-7. Remove the top port plug from both axles before filling with oil.
+Remove the fill port plug from the top of both transaxle.
 See Figure 7-3.

-Figure 7-3.
-Top Port Plug Location

-Fill the hydraulic expansion reservoir with 20w50 motor oil until the oil just appears at the bottom of each axle top port.
-Approximately 5 quart capacity.
+Fill each transaxle with Scag Hydraulic System Oil (p/n 486255 - 1 Quart or p/n 486254 - 1 Gallon) oil until the oil just appears at the bottom of each axle top port.
+Approximately 2 quart capacity per transaxle (4 quart total).
 Reinstall the top port plugs and torque to 180 in/lbs.